How to Become a Radiologist

 Interventional radiologists take imaging technology a step further by using it to treat certain diseases and conditions.
 These professionals create electronic maps to guide their instruments as they insert catheters, remove malignant tissue and perform other delicate procedures.
 This gentle approach allows patients to recover faster and with fewer complications.

 Physicians who thrive on intellectual stimulation find radiology an especially rewarding area of practice.
-Because the field advances so rapidly, there is always something new and exciting to learn.
-These specialists are among the first to pilot cutting-edge imaging technologies and procedures developed in research laboratories.
-Radiologists also enjoy the challenge of interpreting complex studies and putting together medical clues to arrive at an accurate diagnosis.
+Given the constant state of flux and continued innovation in radiology, there is always something new and exciting to learn.
+These specialists are among the first to pilot cutting-edge imaging technologies and procedures developed in clinical and translational research laboratories.
+Radiologists also enjoy the challenge of interpreting complex studies and putting together medical clues to arrive at an accurate diagnosis, ultimately at the benefit of the patient.

 Though most radiologists still work in hospitals and outpatient diagnostic centers, advances in digital technology now allow imaging studies to be transmitted electronically.
-This practice, which is known as telemedicine, means radiologists can now practice in any location equipped with a computer, high-resolution monitor and Internet connectivity.
-Telemedicine helps emergency departments and intensive care units obtain emergency consultations after hours and also promotes consultation among experts around the globe.
+This practice, which is known as teleradiology, means radiologists can now practice in any location equipped with a computer, high-resolution monitor and Internet connectivity.
+Teleradiology helps emergency departments and intensive care units obtain emergency consultations after hours.
+Teleradiology also promotes consultation among experts around the globe.

 Unlike most other physicians, radiologists have limited patient contact.
 In fact, some go weeks without a face-to-face consultation.
 Instead, these specialists spend their time analyzing image results and formulating diagnoses.